Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Introduction

-In order to solve the above issues, we introduce a \textbf{S}inogram \textbf{W}avelet Random decomposition \textbf{A}nd \textbf{R}andom mask diffusion \textbf{M}odel (SWARM).
-The random mask strategy effectively expands the limited training sample space, enabling the model to learn a wider range of data distributions.
-This enhances its understanding of data uncertainty and improves generalization ability.
-By embedding random masks into sinograms, our method not only ensures that the model captures global information but also enhances its reliability in predicting unfamiliar data distributions.
-Subsequently, the sinogram wavelet random high-frequency refinement steps further improve the image quality.
-This strategy improves the model ability to capture details across different frequency bands by enhancing the feature representation, resulting in a reconstructed image with finer texture and clearer detail.
-By introducing data consistency constraints, the iterative reconstruction process of the two-stage model ensures global information consistency and enhances the accuracy of details such as texture, thereby improving the reliability of the reconstructed image.
+To address the above issues, we introduce a \textbf{S}inogram \textbf{W}avelet random decomposition \textbf{A}nd \textbf{R}andom mask diffusion \textbf{M}odel (SWARM).
+The proposed random mask strategy effectively expands the limited training sample space, allowing the model to learn from a broader range of data distributions.
+This dual mechanism not only reinforces the model's capacity to characterize epistemic uncertainty but also substantially elevates its generalization capability.
+By integrating stochastic masking into sinogram projections, our approach fosters a synergistic learning framework that enables the model to encode global structural dependencies while enhancing its robustness in extrapolating to unseen data distributions.
+To further refine reconstruction quality, we apply wavelet-based random high-frequency decomposition, which improves the representation of fine structural details across frequency bands.
+Finally, a two-stage iterative reconstruction framework with data consistency constraints ensures both global structural coherence and accurate local detail recovery.

 The main contributions of this paper can be summarized as follows: